 Robyn Norris – Individual Member Posted on: 26 July 2023

-The definition of “tribe” that I choose is, large family or other group that someone belongs to, and this is how I feel about the tribe I have joined.
+The definition of “tribe” that I choose is, a large family or other group that someone belongs to, and this is how I feel about the tribe I have joined.
 My breast cancer diagnosis was a shock and changed me physically and mentally but I joined a group of women who knew everything I was going through and had been through, without even saying anything to me, just a hug or a nod.
 There is great comfort in the knowledge that this group have your back and pat your back after a paddle in a race.

 I come from a long line of amazing and strong women and my Aunty Joy is one of those women.
 Through my journey, she has been one of my biggest supporters and through her I was introduced to dragon boating.